rybafish/rybafish.github.io/faq.md

 ## Chart
 ### Why such colours selected, can I change them?
 Colors and line styles provided by the database.
-It is not possible to change them, at least for now.
+You can manually change the color by right-mouse-click in the KPIs table.

 ### Why same KPIs have same colour for the different tenants/hosts?
 First, see the previous question.
 Second, it is actually a good thing: CPU is always red and memory is always green.